tlchampion/mwp_client_onboarding/README.md

 * Adding in features to allow a user to fine-tuning their portfolio
 * Improve visualizations
 * Enhance UI/UX
-* Add a blockchain contracts feature to onboard and sign-up the client
+* Incorporate Streamlit functionality into the node.js-based website

 ---